Mark L. Jewell, MD

 Breast Implant Options

-Once you decide to get breast augmentation at our Eugene, Oregon, practice, Dr. Mark Jewell can create customized results by helping you choose breast implants that are best-suited to achieve the results you desire.
+Dr. Mark Jewell creates customized breast augmentation results by offering a variety of breast implants to patients from Eugene, Salem, Bend, and throughout Oregon.
 The breast implant options available today include the newest generation of highly filled cohesive silicone gel implants from all 3 companies that make implants.

 Modern breast augmentation is an individually customized operation designed to produce beautiful breasts, with approximately 45% of the breast volume in the upper breast and 55% in the lower.
 For some patients whose breasts lack shape, Dr. Jewell may recommend an anatomically shaped implant.
-Other patients usually benefit from a round implant that fills the breast envelope.
+Most other patients benefit from a round implant that fills the breast envelope.

 Several factors influence the choice of breast implants, including physical measurements of the patient’s breasts, the size of breasts she wants, and the location of the implants within the breasts.
-Dr. Jewell is one of the most experienced plastic surgeons in the nation, and he uses both the highly filled, round implants that are part of the Allergan Natrelle INSPIRA® product line in addition to the form-stable, anatomically shaped Allergan Natrelle® 410.
+As one of the most experienced plastic surgeons in the nation, Dr. Jewell uses both the highly filled, round implants that are part of the Allergan Natrelle INSPIRA® product line and the form-stable, anatomically shaped Allergan Natrelle® 410.
 He was among the original group of investigators conducting the FDA study that brought the Allergan Natrelle 410 implants to market.
 Additionally, Dr. Jewell’s experience with the Allergan Natrelle INSPIRA implants began years ago when he was an international professor of plastic surgery.

 The Allergan Natrelle INSPIRA is available in 3 different silicone gel formulations and various sizes.
 This means Dr. Jewell can match a specific implant to the patient’s breast measurements and her size expectations.
 The different consistencies of silicone gel that fill the implants enable him to adjust the fullness in the upper breast.